Tag Archives: Technology

 It is kind of like going from an Xbox to an Atari.
 Two years after launching the most technologically savvy presidential campaign in history, Obama officials ran smack into the constraints of the federal bureaucracy yesterday, encountering a jumble of disconnected phone lines, old computer software, and security regulations forbidding outside e-mail accounts.What does that mean in 21st-century terms?
 No Facebook to communicate with supporters.
 No outside e-mail log-ins.
 No instant messaging.
 Hard adjustments for a staff that helped sweep Obama to power through, among other things, relentless online social networking.

-It appears they will be working on biege computer boxes with Windows 2000 on them.
+It appears they will be working on beige computer boxes with Windows 2000 on them.
 I realize that the Federal Government is quite a large organization and upgrading the systems is not a simple task, but you would have to think that the staff at the White House of all places would have an IT system and infrastructure that employs standards and technology from this decade.

 Mobile E-Mail/SMS

 I read an interesting article in the NYTimes “Circuits” section yesterday about a company called Teleflip (although I don’t know how much of a company it is since its service is free).
-Essentially they enable you to send an email to any mobile phone in the US, no matter the carrier, by sending an email to @teleflip.com">[any-mobile-phone-number]@teleflip.com.
+Essentially they enable you to send an email to any mobile phone in the US, no matter the carrier, by sending an email to [any-mobile-phone-number]@teleflip.com.
 Its really a pretty simple concept – the email is sent to their server, they associate the number with the right carrier, and then re-route it to the appropriate domain.
 So check it out by clicking on the email link above.